utkutopcuoglu/WhatIHaveLearned/_posts/2021-08-07-Trial_page.md

 # image: images/some_folder/your_image.png
 hide: false # hide from homepage
 search_exclude: true # set the front matter search_exclude to false if you don't want users to find your hidden post in a search.
-categories: [fastpages, jupyter] # Add tags to table of content
+categories: [Why Convolutions?] # Add tags to table of content
 # You can toggle the display of tags on/off by setting show_tags to true or false in _config.yml:
 # Set this to true to display tags on each post
 # show_tags: true